1986 FBI Miami shootout: Shootout

-Platt attempted to start Grogan and Dove's car.
-Mireles drew his .357 Magnum revolver, moved parallel to the street and then directly toward Platt and Matix.
-Mireles fired six rounds at the suspects, fatally wounding them both and ending the gunfight.
+As Platt attempted to start Grogan and Dove's car, Mireles drew his .357 Magnum revolver, moved parallel to the street, and directly toward Platt and Matix.
+Mireles fired six rounds at the suspects.
 The first round missed, hitting the back of the front seat.
 The second hit the driver's side window post and fragmented, with one small piece hitting Platt in the scalp.
-The third hit Matix in the face, and fragmented in two, with neither piece causing a serious wound.
-The fourth hit Matix in the face next to his right eye socket, traveled downward through the facial bones into the neck, where it entered the spinal column and severed the spinal cord.
-The fifth hit Matix in the face, penetrated the jawbone and neck and came to rest by the spinal column.
-(Note: Mireles first shot at Platt hit the back of the front seat behind Platt’s left shoulder.)
-Mireles reached the driver's side door, extended his revolver through the window, and fired his sixth shot at Platt.
+The next three bullets hit Matix in the face.
+The first of these fragmented in two, neither piece causing a serious wound.
+The next struck next to Matix's right eye socket, travelling downward through the facial bones into the neck, where it entered the spinal column and severed the spinal cord.
+The last penetrated Matix's jawbone and neck, coming to rest by the spinal column.
+Mireles reached the driver's side door, extended his revolver through the window, and fired his sixth and last shot at Platt.
 The bullet penetrated Platt's chest and bruised the spinal cord.
-(Note: By this time, Mireles had reached the driver’s side door.)
+These shots fatally injured both Matix and Platt, ending the gunfight.

 The shootout involved ten people: two suspects and eight FBI agents.
-Of the ten, only one, Special Agent Manauzzi, did not fire any shots (his firearm was thrown from the car in the initial collision), and only one, Special Agent Risner, was able to emerge from the battle without a wound.
-The incident lasted under five minutes and approximately 145 shots were exchanged.
-Toxicology tests showed that the abilities of Platt and Matix to fight through multiple traumatic gunshot wounds and continue to battle and attempt to escape were not achieved through any chemical means.
-Both of their bodies were drug-free at the time of their deaths.
+Of the ten, only Special Agent Manauzzi did not fire any shots (having lost his firearm in the initial collision), and only Special Agent Risner survived unscathed.
+The incident lasted less than five minutes, during which time approximately 145 shots were exchanged.

+Toxicology tests suggested that Platt and Matix had fought through multiple traumatic gunshot wounds purely on adrenaline; both were drug-free at the time of their deaths.